geoglows/old-training.geoglows.org/content/streamflow-model/forecast-skill-evaluation.rst

 Validating Flood Events from GEOGloWS ECMWF Streamflow Services
 ---------------------------------------------------------------

-This part of the workshop will show you how to validate the GEOGloWS ECMWF Streamflow Services short term forecast in any flood event in any place in the world.
+This part of the workshop will show you how to validate the GEOGloWS ECMWF Streamflow Services short-term forecast in any flood event in any place in the world.
 You will compare observed data with simulated forecasts for a flood event to see how well the forecast performs.